1. Introduction

 4. Passkey Login

 Now that users can associate passkeys with their accounts, we can enable a truly passwordless login experience.
-The goal is to authenticate a user with their passkey using Corbado Connect and, upon successful verification, establish an authenticated session in your system.
+The goal is to authenticate a user with their passkey using Corbado Connect and, upon successful verification, obtain a new access token from your system.
 The complete flow is illustrated in detail in our User Login Flow documentation.

 4.1 Implementation Overview